Media consultant and journalism instructor, The Other Wave

 Canadaland, March 4, 2020Radio/Podcast

 A front-page story tells us that Canada is broken.
 Is it, or is this exactly how the country was designed to work?
 And, as a senior editor leaves the CBC, our national broadcaster pivots to audience.
-Anita Li co-hosts.
+Anita Li co-hosts this episode of Canadaland's "Short Cuts."

 'Missing voices and missing perspectives': Trudeau blackface scandal renews calls for newsroom diversity